 Tag tasks as marking, planning, report, meeting, CPD, admin and more.
 Filter by type when you want to focus on one kind of work at a time.

-Free to start, takes five minutes to set up.
+Free to start.
 No templates to build, no configuration rabbit holes.